United Airlines reaches tentative agreement with workers

 One of the biggest obstacles to the completion of the $3.17 billion merger of United Airlines and Continental Airlines had been the integration of two work forces with joint contracts.

-Rival US Airways LCC.N is expected to complete a merger with AMR Corp’s AAMRQ.PK American Airlines this week.
+Rival US Airways is expected to complete a merger with AMR Corp’s American Airlines this week.